Victoria W. Wolcott

 Current Research

 My current research investigates the life and work of a Black pacifist and athlete during the cold war.
 This will culminate in a microhistory tentatively titled, The Embodied Resistance of Eroseanna Robinson: Athleticism and Activism in the Cold War Era.
-I am also editing and contributing to a collection of interdisciplinary essays on utopianism for SUNY Press’s “Humanities to the Rescue” series, Utopian Imaginings: Saving the Future in the Present.
+I am also drafting two articles related to the project:

 Selected Publications